rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/534_ROS-communication.md

   * ROS environments that are deployed in the cloud.
   * ROS environments that are deployed in the device within the same local area network.

-* [Routed Network](/5_deep-dives/53_networking-and-communication/531_ros-network-routed/): A routed network allows you to communicate between different ROS environments as decribed in the following scenarios.
+* [Routed Network](/5_deep-dives/53_networking-and-communication/531_ros-network-routed/): A routed network allows you to communicate between different ROS environments as described in the following scenarios.

   * ROS environments that are deployed in the cloud.
   * ROS environments that are deployed in the device (can be in same or different networks)